 - 1. Contractual Teaching Loads - a.
-Full-time, non-tenure track i.
-The standard teaching load per semester for full-time, 9-month, non-tenure track faculty is approximately 15 credit hours or its equivalent; a total of 30 credit hours, or its equivalent, should be taught in one academic year (defined as fall and spring semesters).
+Full-time, non-tenure track - i.
+The standard teaching load per semester for full-time, 9-month, non-tenure track faculty is approximately 15 credit hours or its equivalent; a total of 30 credit hours, or its equivalent, should be taught in one academic year (defined as fall and spring semesters). - ii.
+The standard teaching load per calendar year for full-time, 12-month, non-tenure track faculty is approximately 30 credit hours or equivalent. - b.
+Full-time, tenure track, or tenured - i.
+The standard teaching load per semester for full-time, 9-month, tenure-track, or tenured undergraduate faculty is approximately 12 or 15 credit hours or equivalent; a total of 27 credit hours, or its equivalent, should be taught in one academic year (defined as fall and spring semesters). - ii.
+The standard teaching load per calendar year for full-time, 12-month, tenure-track, or tenured undergraduate faculty is approximately 27 credit hours or equivalent. - iii.
+The standard teaching load per semester for full-time, 12-month, tenure-track, or tenured graduate faculty is approximately 12-15 credit hours or equivalent; depending on course assignments (graduate vs. undergraduate), 21 to 27 credit hours may be taught in one calendar year. - c.
+Allowed Course Overloads for Academic Year (Fall and Spring semesters): Full-time faculty can teach up to two overloads per semester, depending on need and at the approval of the Provost.
+For course overloads, pay will be the same pay rate for adjunct faculty.
+Faculty with course overloads must meet their usual contractual obligations related to teaching, service, and professional activities. - d.
+Summer (Terms 3 and 4) Course Loads - i.
+Nine (9) month, full-time faculty can teach up to 2 courses per term in the summer months (i.e., Terms 3 and 4) at the same pay rate as adjunct faculty.

 ii.
-The standard teaching load per calendar year for full-time, 12-month, non-tenure track faculty is approximately 30 credit hours or its equivalent.

-b.
-Full-time, tenure track or tenured

-- i.
-The standard teaching load per semester for full-time, 9-month, tenure-track or tenured undergraduate faculty is approximately 12 credit hours or its equivalent; a total of 24 credit hours, or its equivalent, should be taught in one academic year (defined as fall and spring semesters). - ii.
-The standard teaching load per calendar year for full-time, 12-month, tenure-track or tenured undergraduate faculty is approximately 24 credit hours or its equivalent. - iii.
-The standard teaching load per semester for full-time, 12-month, tenure-track or tenured graduate faculty is approximately 9-12 credit hours or its equivalent; depending on course assignments (graduate vs. undergraduate), between 18 to 24 credit hours may be taught in one calendar year. - c.
-Allowed Course Overloads for Academic Year (Fall and Spring semesters): Full-time faculty are allowed to teach up to one overload per semester, depending on need and at the approval of the Provost.
-Pay for course overloads will be at the same rate of pay as that for adjunct faculty.
-Faculty with course overloads are expected to meet their usual contractual obligations related to teaching, service, and professional activities. - d.
-Summer (Terms 3 and 4) Course Loads - i.
-Nine (9) month, full-time faculty can teach up to 2 courses per term in the summer months (i.e. Terms 3 and 4) at the same rate of pay as adjunct faculty. - ii.
 Twelve (12) month, full-time undergraduate and graduate faculty teaching in the summer are subject to meeting credit hours assigned in their contractual teaching loads before being considered for summer course overloads.
 In those cases, assignments will be based on need and require the approval of the Provost.